octue/octue-sdk-python/docs/source/testing_services.rst

     >>> {"output_values": [1, 2, 3, 4, 5], "output_manifest": None}

-Instantiating a Child Emulator from a JSON file
+Instantiating a child emulator from a JSON file
 -----------------------------------------------
-You can provide a JSON file with just messages in or with all the constructor parameters of :mod:`ChildEmulator <octue.cloud.emulators.child.ChildEmulator>`.
+You can provide a JSON file with either just messages in or with messages and some or all of the :mod:`ChildEmulator <octue.cloud.emulators.child.ChildEmulator>` constructor parameters.
 Here's an example JSON file with just the messages:

 .. code-block:: json